kubevela/kubevela.github.io/versioned_docs/version-v1.3/end-user/components/ref-objects.md

 > This document requires you to know how to deploy multi-cluster application with policy and workflow first.
 You can refer to [Multi-cluster Application Delivery](../../case-studies/multi-cluster) for details.

+> This type is only apply to CLI.

 ## Refer to Existing Kubernetes Objects in Component

 To use existing Kubernetes objects in the component, you need to use the `ref-objects` typed component and declare which resources you want to refer to.
 For example, in the following example, the secret `image-credential-to-copy` in namespace `examples` will be taken as the source object for the component.
 Then you can use the topology policy to dispatch it into hangzhou clusters.